Security forces kill eight terrorists in KP operations

 The operations were conducted in Tank and Tirah valley

-RAWALPINDI (Dunya News) – Security forces killed eight terrorists in two separate engagements in Khyber Pakhtunkhwa.
+RAWALPINDI (Dunya News) – Security forces claimed on Tuesday to have killed eight terrorists in two engagements in Khyber Pakhtunkhwa.

-The Inter Services Public Relations (ISPR) said the operations were conducted on January 12 and 13 in Tank and Tirah valley.
+The Inter-Services Public Relations (ISPR) said the operations were conducted on Jan 12 and 13 in Tank and Tirah valley.

-Sanitization operations are being conducted to eliminate any other terrorist found in the area, as security forces of Pakistan are determined to wipe-out the menace of terrorism from the country.
+Sanitisation operations are being conducted to eliminate any other terrorist found in the area, as security forces of Pakistan are determined to wipe out the menace of terrorism from the country.

 A day earlier, security forces eliminated 27 terrorists in Balochistan’s Kachhi district in an intelligence-based operation.

-According to ISPR, the security forces conducted terrorists a planned operation on the presence of terrorists’ hideout in the area.
+According to the ISPR, the security forces conducted a planned operation to wipe out terrorists’ hideout in the area.